BTrDB/btrdb-server/README.md

 not need to do anything further.
 Otherwise you will need to add the binaries to your $PATH variable manually.

-Note that in order to run the quasar server, you will need to copy quasar.conf from the github repository to /etc/quasar/quasar.conf (or the directory that you are in).
+Note that in order to run the btrdb server, you will need to copy btrdb.conf from the github repository to /etc/btrdb/btrdb.conf (or the directory that you are in).

 An alternative to 'go get'ing to your GOPATH is to clone the repository then do:

 ```
 apt-get install librados-dev
-go get -d ./... && go install ./qserver
+go get -d ./... && go install ./btrdbd
 ```

-This will also put the qserver binary in your $GOPATH/bin.
+This will also put the btrdbd binary in your $GOPATH/bin.

 ### Configuration

-Sensible defaults (for a production deployment) are already found in quasar.conf.
+Sensible defaults (for a production deployment) are already found in btrdb.conf.
 Some things you may need to adjust:
  - The MongoDB server and collection name
  - The block cache size (defaults to 32GB).
 Note that quasar uses more than this, this is just